Wipro Q3 results, dividend announcement today: 5 things you should know

 Wipro is all set to report December quarter results today, post market hours.
-The company board would discuss declaration of interim dividend, if any.
+The company board would also discuss declaration of interim dividend, if any.
 The Thierry Delaporte-led company is seen reporting a muted 2-3 per cent YoY growth in profit on a year-on-year basis.
 This is even as it is expected to log 15-16 per cent growth in revenues.
 Margin may be under pressure, thanks to wage hikes.
-The IT major gave a revenue growth guidance of 0-2 per cent for March quarter compared with 0.5-2 per cent that it gave for December quarter, analysts said.
+Analysts said the BFSI segment could be a laggard, given Wipro's higher exposure to mortgage business.
+The IT major is likely to give a revenue growth guidance of 0-2 per cent for the March quarter compared with 0.5-2 per cent that it gave for December quarter, analysts said.

 Revenue, dollar growth CC